Mtk112/CaloriesWatcher/README.md

 History

 By utilizing this feature the user can review lists of his/her exercises and meals.The user can also view these information in a bar chart that calculates and displays calories gained, calories burnt and the difference in sepparate bars.

+NOTICE!

-The bar chart utilizes MPAndroidCharts that can be found at: https://github.com/PhilJay/MPAndroidChart
+The bar charts utilize MPAndroidCharts by Phil Jay, and can be found at: https://github.com/PhilJay/MPAndroidChart